kubohiroya/sheet2form/README.md

 ![sheet2form](https://user-images.githubusercontent.com/1578247/29584862-103c9a4c-87c0-11e7-9b36-ba6f3d95dd09.png)

-Bi directional conversion of Google Forms and Google Spreadsheets using Google Apps Scripts handling representations of form properties and items on Google Spreadsheet in a certain format..
+Bi directional conversion of Google Forms and Google Spreadsheets by use of Google Apps Scripts handling sources/representations of form properties and items on Google Spreadsheet in a certain format.

 * ExportForm:
    create/update your Google Form properties and items by converting Google Spreadsheet content values in a certain format.